pcgrisha/docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.md

   and one of the team will follow up with you to get it published.

 #### For users confident in GitHub and Markdown

+This method is suited to those more confident in GitHub and who prefer to edit Markdown locally:

 - Create a local text file with a `.md` extension, edit it as Markdown [[see Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)], and upload to GitHub.